 Common Mistakes to Avoid in Database Capacity Planning

-When it comes to database capacity planning, there are several common mistakes that can have significant consequences on the performance and reliability of a database.
-These mistakes can lead to inadequate resource allocation, poor performance, and even downtime, ultimately affecting the overall user experience and business operations.
-In this article, we will explore some of the most common mistakes to avoid in database capacity planning, providing valuable insights and best practices to help database administrators and planners make informed decisions.
+When it comes to database capacity planning, there are several common mistakes that can have a significant impact on the performance and efficiency of a database.
+These mistakes can lead to a range of issues, from slow query times and data loss to system crashes and downtime.
+In this article, we will explore some of the most common mistakes to avoid in database capacity planning, and provide guidance on how to avoid them.

 Introduction to Database Capacity Planning Mistakes